 You need to fix this!!
 And fast.

-We know this scenario quite well – Steve works shift work and when I was working, we would often work opposing shifts and most of our conversations would occur via text messages.
+We know this scenario quite well – my husband works shift work and when I was working, we would often work opposing shifts and most of our conversations would occur via text messages.
 There’s only so much you can convey in a text message.

 Where does your relationship fit in your list of priorities?
 Is it more important that the washing?
 More important than cleaning the floors?
 More important than half an hour of sleep?